DrSmithFr/AweBashrc/README.md

 Manual installation
 -------------------

+Manual installation can be achieved without **git** on your computer.

  - Download AweBash
  - Decompress AweBash where you want
  - Add this line to your .bashrc or .profile